StepanHyryla/Stepan_Hyryla/README.md

 # Stepan_Hyryla
-Dowload progect on your computer.
+Download project on your computer.
 Open file Main.java and change directory for chromedriver.exe (17 line).